micmejia/bible-dump/AMPC/Jeremiah/Jer 2.md

-For long ago [in Egypt] I broke your yoke and burst your bonds [not that you might be free, but that you might serve Me] [^a]_and_ long ago you shattered the yoke and snapped the bonds [of My law which I put upon you]; you said, I will not serve _and_ obey You!
+For long ago [in Egypt] I broke your yoke and burst your bonds [not that you might be free, but that you might serve Me] _and_ long ago you shattered the yoke and snapped the bonds [of My law which I put upon you]; you said, I will not serve _and_ obey You!
 For upon every high hill and under every green tree you [eagerly] prostrated yourself [in idolatrous worship], playing the harlot.